 Let's travel together!

 I must say "Thank you" to everyone who has supported my life-style decisions and my travels.

 My late mother, Ruth Lifson Polatschek, set the standard.
 She began her overseas adventures as a young single woman and continued her travels through her Senior Citizen years.
 Her advice to me was always, "Jan, get out of the house!"

-My father, Otto S. Polatschek also began his travels as a young man.
-His consistent advice to me is, "Don't work so hard.
+My late father, Otto S. Polatschek, also began his travels as a young man.
+His consistent advice to me was, "Don't work so hard.
 Stay healthy.
 Enjoy yourself."